 +Lewis.
 A girlfriend of mine gifted me a pair of these and I was in love with the unusual but darling radish print!
 They don’t fit as snugly as Roller Rabbit’s or Beaufort Bonnet Company’s, but I found they were too short on mini pretty quickly (she is tall for her age, but just an FYI).

 +Kissy Kissy.
 One of my favorite layette brands, but I still buy mini jammies from this label, too.
 In my opinion, these hold up the absolute best of all of the cotton pajamas we have — even better than Roller Rabbit.
-I recently bought these for micro and these for mini.
+I especially love the classic and unfussy solid and striped styles, like these, for babies.
+But their prints are darling for older children, like these for mini.
 (Note: you can often find pairs from this brand for $6-$8 less than you’ll find them elsewhere on Amazon, like these.)

 +Gap.
 They often come out with cute seasonal prints and run promotions that bring a pair down to less than $15, though I will say that compared to the other brands above, the cotton is a lot coarser/scratchier.
-Currently loving these strawberry-print ones and these turtle ones.
+Currently loving these.

 +Hanna Andersson.
 Love their fruit prints in particular.
 These are made from a slightly heavier weight cotton than a lot of the pima cottons mentioned above, but also hold up really well and have a lovely amount of stretch to them, so they grow with the child — I feel like we were able to make them last a lot longer than their size might have suggested.
 (Note: I appreciate that they run sizing by height, as mini is tall.)
 I noticed that while many of mini’s other infant pajamas looked threadbare, her Hannas and her Kissy Kissys were worth hanging onto.